 The purpose of the Human Services Club is to provide for the personal and professional development of students in preparation as human service workers.
 The club focuses on personal values, motivation, orientation towards human service work, interpersonal relationships, and communication skills.
 It also seeks to provide mentors for students entering human services.
 Membership requirements include enrollment in the Human Services Technology program, interest in development of self and community, and motivation to set a professional example in the helping field.
-For more information, contact Advisor Erica Harper at 336-838-6523 or email esharper121@wilkescc.edu.
+For more information, contact Advisor Christine Gambill by email at chgambill110@wilkescc.edu, or co-Advisor Erica Harper at 336-838-6523 or email esharper121@wilkescc.edu.